Gopakapattana

 A similar hymn praising Govapuri city is found in Sahyadrikhanda of Skanda Purana, which says the extent of Govapuri was about seven Yojanas.

 Gopakapattana is today a sleepy blink-and-miss village of Tiswadi.
-Except for the stray wanderer who drives off the bustling National Highway 17 (66), the significance of this village and its history is all but lost.

-What may appear like just any other Goan roadside village, strewn across the paddy fields barely 10km from Panaji was, until the emergence of Ela or today's Old Goa, India's wealthiest city and busiest port on the southwest coast.
+What may appear like just any other Goan roadside village, strewn across the paddy fields barely 10km from Panaji was, until the emergence of Ela or today's Old Goa.

 Goa Velha literally means Old Goa.
 This is often the reason for the village being confused for the other historically rich village of Old Goa or Velha Goa which was then still nascent.

 Gopakapattana is said to be built by Sanapulla, the founder of the south Konkan Silahara dynasty, who reigned from 765 AD.
 The Silaharas ruled from 765 AD to 1020 AD, when they were overthrown by the Kadambas.

-According to the famous historian Dr A S Altekar, Gopakapattana finds mention in the epic, Mahabharata.
+According to the historian Dr A S Altekar, Gopakapattana finds mention in the epic, Mahabharata.
 It was also known as Govapuri or Gove in the Ramayana, which adds that whoever casts a glance over the holy city of Govapuri gets his sins cleansed.

 As the Kadamba dynasty prospered, they built a navy that was formidable.
 With Chandor being too small to accommodate his fleet of ships, Kadamba ruler Jayakeshi I moved to Goa Velha or Gopakapattana which had natural breakwaters, a safe cove and was open to the seas, historians recount.

 Today, all that remains of that historic city are the ruins of the laterite brick wall of the ancient port, the site of the Kadamba palace, the 8km-long royal passage known as Raj Bidd from Agasaim to Old Goa, and some centuries-old water tanks.

 A predominantly Catholic village, Goa Velha is marked by many crosses and chapels besides the striking church of St Andrew.